Orientable hyperbolic 4-manifolds over the 120-cell

 \subsection{\textbf{$SO(3)$ and rigid motion}}

-Special orthogonal group, denoted by $SO(n)$, is the group of $n\times n$ orthogonal matrices with determinant 1.
+The special orthogonal group, denoted by $SO(n)$, contains all $n\times n$ orthogonal matrices of determinant 1.
 This is also the group of rigid motions of $\mathbb{R}^n$ fixing the origin.
-Such group is also called the rotation group, because in dimensions of 2 and 3, according to Euler's rotation theorem, its elements are the usual rotations around a point in dimension 2 or around a line in dimension 3.
+Such a group is also called the rotation group.
 See \cite{S.Schleimer H.Segerman:15} for detailed discussions in studying the symmetries of $\mathcal{D}$ from the rigid motion's point of view.